Elliot-Chan-120/NOCTURNAL/README.md

 csn_network("test_model_1", 'tan_sim')
 ```

-- need to make an images folder or something cause how am i gonna show the network and what it looks like?
+When we run csn_network, we get two CSN graphs.
+One displays the optima compounds (that failed to improve 'x' times) and the optimized compounds (ones that improved to or past our goal).
+The graph displays the 2D chemical structure of each molecule that was generated, and their highlight color corresponds to how potent they are relative to the rest.
+You can consult the legend bar on the right.
+- [image here]

+When we hover our mouse over each node / molecule we get their info: SMILES string, pIC50 % rank, and raw pIC50 value.
+- [image here]

+If you think that the molecules are too cluttered or hard to see, we can either zoom in to the section you want to see, or turn set both 2D molecular imaging and transparent nodes to "False" in the config's second-last section.
+For the latter, you will have to rely on the SMILES to 'see' the drug.
+- [image here]

 ## **That marks the end :)**

-I just took us through one run, from peering into a chemical database, to generating a massive list of chemical compounds optimized towards a target disease protein of our choice!
+I just took us through one run, from peering into a chemical database, to generating a list of chemical compounds optimized towards a target disease protein of our choice, then visualizing all of them in a chemical space network graph!

 P.S.
-If there’s anything wrong with the project or any information that could be clarified, I would be very happy to learn as I’m fairly new to programming and have less than a month’s experience with machine learning.
+If there’s anything wrong with the project or any information that could be clarified, I would be very happy to learn as I’m fairly new to programming and have little experience with machine learning.

 ## [3] Core Features - NOCTURNAL’s Architecture

 This section goes deeper into the core algorithms and background processes that bring about the results it produces.

 **[1] Config-driven architecture and automatic config key + folder validations**

 - The 0_config.py file allows for customizability of a lot of core processes, like how many attempts one wishes to attempt at making molecular fingerprints as well as default parameters for training future machine learning models
 - Furthermore, file b01_utility.py contains many custom error classes that help pinpoint the user towards the source of any mishaps during runs.
-E.g. ModelBuilderError, RunModelError .etc
+E.g. ModelBuilderError, RunModelError etc.
 - The validate_config() function in b01_utility is called upon every single class instantiation throughout the entire pipeline: it validates that all the keys in the config file, and all the required folders are present in their respective places.
 If those conditions are fulfilled, it loads the config file.
 Otherwise a custom “ConfigurationError” is raised.
 - The get_fingerprint() function allows for automatic fingerprint type detection upon properly selecting an ML model for running or optimization.

 **[2] Navigation-aided approach**

 - data_scout()’s aim is to facilitate decision-making by automatically sorting data indices by largest IC50 data entries to lowest, and it takes this one step further by outputting data quality information, such as where the data came from.
 This is relevant since its generally better to train models on larger amounts of higher quality data.

 **[3] ModelBuilder’s modular feature organization**

 - Class ModelBuilder allows one to choose what kind of model to build among the choices RandomForestRegressor, XGBoostRegressor, and Stacking RFR, XGBR, and SVR with Ridge as the meta-learner.
-- RFR and XGBR go through hyperparameter optimization using GridSearchCV, while Stacking remains default (computationally expensive and time-comsuming on top of greater overfitting risk on smaller datasets.
+- RFR and XGBR go through hyperparameter optimization using GridSearchCV, while Stacking remains default (computationally expensive and time-consuming on top of greater overfitting risk on smaller datasets.
 I might still add it in later on though).
-- All go through sequential model evaluation: hold-out test set followed by k-fold cross validation.
-Model evaluation metrics such as R^2, RMSE, MAE on top of model performance and feature importance graphs are saved into the assessments folder.
+- All models go through sequential model evaluation: hold-out test set followed by k-fold cross validation.
+Model evaluation metrics such as R^2, RMSE, MAE on top of model performance and feature importance graphs are saved to the assessments folder.

 **[4] MutaGen’s algorithm system: integrating stochastic, heuristic and machine learning algorithms**